schirinos/generator-brb/README.md

 ```

-* `--uber` (on by default)
+* `--uber`

+  Defaults to true.
 Whether to create application objects using [uberbackbone](https://github.com/schirinos/uberbackbone).
-  By default uberbackbone will be used.
-You can set this option to false, to use plain Backbone objects.
+  Set this option to false, to use plain Backbone objects.

 ```sh
 $ yo brb:model video --uber=false